librenms/librenms/doc/Extensions/Auto-Discovery.md

 ### Getting Started

-LibreNMS provides the ability to automatically add devices on your network, we can do this with via a few methods which will be explained below and also indicate if they are enabled by default.
+LibreNMS provides the ability to automatically add devices on your network, we can do this via a few methods which will be explained below and also indicate if they are enabled by default.

 All discovery methods run when discovery.php runs (every 6 hours by default and within 5 minutes for new devices).